 Are House Centipedes Poisonous to Humans?

-All centipedes produce venom with which to subdue their prey, and venom is poisonous.
+Centipedes are arthropods belonging to Class Chilopoda.
+They are predatory and venomous.
+Venom is produced by a gland at the base of the fangs and is administered by maxillipeds on the first body segment.
+Upon capturing prey, the poison gland is squeezed by the muscles surrounding it and ejects toxins through needle-like ducts.
 Despite this, the venom usually is not strong enough to be life threatening to people, and most centipede bites are typically more painful for humans than they are dangerous.

 Individuals with other insect allergies should observe their symptoms closely in the event of a centipede bite.
 Beyond the initial pain caused by an attack, possible side effects include severe swelling, chills, fever and weakness.
 In the event of a severe allergic reaction, emergency medical services should be contacted immediately.